Lucasvdm/WOLAP/docs/changelist.md

   - Hellstrom Ranch is still discoverable normally as well, aside from the "crafting location discovery" event
   - The leatherworkery barn at Hellstrom Ranch is accessible regardless of class
 - All of the class' persuasion skills (Intimidatin', Outfoxin', and Hornswogglin') have been combined and replaced with one new skill, **Persuadin'**.
 Levels in Persuadin' count for all of the original skills and allow you to choose those options in dialogue.
+- Note that despite all of these changes, the class you choose is not totally pointless.
+There are a few non-breaking differences still, like different starting skills and some unique flavor text or exclusive options in dialogue as long as they're not the only way to get a check.
+  - Plus cow punchers still find more cows when wandering and snake oilers find more snakes, so there's that

 ## Global Mechanics
 - Hard mode will be implemented as a toggle in the settings, so you no longer choose that when skipping the tutorial [NOT YET IMPLEMENTED - Hard mode is currently disabled]